johnnyjvang/web_dev_bootcamp/my-express-server/readme - express.txt

 });

 ------------------------------------------------------------------------------
+Lesson 230:

 nodemon - a npm package that will make it way easier to auto start a server

 npm install -g nodemon or sudo npm install -g nodemon (note sudo only works in mac or linux)

+nodemon is a utility that will monitor for any changes in your source and automatically restart your server.

+go to your server directory:
+	nodemon server.js

+- once you change your server.js file, nodemon will refresh your server with the new code
+- you will not need to click (cltr+c) and restart your server using node server.js